 Karen Gamel Urette (Oklahoma)| email

-Karen graduated from the University of Oklahoma in 1961 and is a member of Psi Chapter.
+Karen attended the University of Oklahoma and was initiated into Psi Chapter in 1961.
 Karen is currently a broker associate with Smith & Associate Real Estate, Tampa Bay’s leading real estate company.

-Karen was a charter member and former president of the Tampa Bay Alumnae Chapter, and during the ensuing years served as the province collegiate director VIII, international recruitment consultant for Beta Mu Chapter (Florida State), member of Grand Council as the National Panhellenic Conference delegate and alternate delegate, 2010 Convention arrangements chairwoman, member of the Nominating Committee and a special recruitment consultant.
-Karen is currently the recruitment advisor for Eta Eta Chapter (South Florida) and a Foundation Trustee serving on the Governance Committee.
+Karen was a charter member and former president of the Tampa Bay Alumnae Chapter, and during the ensuing years served as the province collegiate director VIII, international recruitment consultant for Beta Mu Chapter (Florida State), member of Grand Council as the National Panhellenic Conference Delegate and Alternate Delegate, Convention 2010 Arrangements Chairwoman, member of the Nominating Committee, a special recruitment consultant and the recruitment advisor for Eta Eta Chapter (South Florida).
+She currently serves as a Foundation Trustee serving as the chair of the Stewardship Committee.

-Karen is involved at the Straz Center for the Performing Arts and has twice chaired their major fund raiser.
+Karen is involved at the Straz Center for the Performing Arts in Tampa, Florida, and has twice chaired their major fund raiser.
 She and her husband have been very active at Florida’s state museum, The Ringling, in Sarasota.

 Karen lives in Tampa, Florida, with her husband, Mike.
-They have two children, Tara Urette Johnson, a Gamma Phi Beta, and a son, Garrison Urette, a Kappa Alpha, and one granddaughter, Sloane Urette.
+They have two children, Tara Urette Johnson who is a Gamma Phi Beta, a son Garrison Urette who is a Kappa Alpha and one granddaughter Sloane Urette.
 In her free time, Karen enjoys travel and playing duplicate bridge.